drkostas/JobApplicationBot/README.md

 ## Built With <a name = "built_with"></a>

-* [Dropbpox Python API](https://www.dropbox.com/developers/documentation/python) - Used for the Cloudstore Class
+* [Dropbox Python API](https://www.dropbox.com/developers/documentation/python) - Used for the Cloudstore Class
 * [Gmail Sender](https://github.com/paulc/gmail-sender) - Used for the EmailApp Class
 * [Heroku](https://www.heroku.com) - The deployment environment
 * [CircleCI](https://www.circleci.com/) - Continuous Integration service